a-rahul-krishnan/a-rahul-krishnan/README.md

 ### Hi there!👋🏻.
 I'm A.Rahul Krishnan.
-I'm a passionate Computer Science and Engineering student with a keen interest in Web Development.
+I'm a passionate Computer Science and Engineering student with a keen interest in Software Development.
 My focus is on consistently enhancing my skills through dedicated learning for excellence.

 [My LinkTree🌴](https://linktr.ee/a_rahul_krishnan)